frelon/suse-elemental/docs/image-build-and-customization.md

 * [ip-pool.yaml](../examples/elemental/build/kubernetes/manifests/ip-pool.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup an `IPAddressPool`.
 * [l2-adv.yaml](../examples/elemental/build/kubernetes/manifests/l2-adv.yaml) - local manifest to apply to the cluster and have the enabled `MetalLB` component setup a `L2Advertisement`.
 * [rke2-ingress-config.yaml](../examples/elemental/build/kubernetes/manifests/rke2-ingress-config.yaml) - local manifest that will edit the existing `rke2-ingress-nginx` Helm chart and will enable its service to be of type `LoadBalancer`.
+* [node1.qemu.yaml](../examples/elemental/build/network/node1.qemu.yaml) - custom network configuration that will be used as part of the [QEMU image boot example](#qemu).
+* [node2.libvirt.yaml](../examples/elemental/build/network/node2.libvirt.yaml) - custom network configuration that will be used as part of the [Libvirt image boot example](#libvirt).

 ### Building the actual image